salmanfarisvp/Fab-MicroScope/LOG.md

 - [x] Complete the Electronics Parts : Try to use Pi cam v2.0 instead of v1.0,  also need to try out with different lenses
 - [x] Implement Computer Vision : To automate the test, we can use computer vision based on the available data.
-- [ ] Design Compatible Model : The current OpenFlexure Design is not that much compatible and more Sophisticated, it's working based on the model bend and material.
-So I will design a Simple, compatible, easy maintainable design in parallel with the openflexure devlopment .

 ### Using the Pi Cam 2.0